 100) Appearing Beer – Dom Chambers

-In at 100 is Dom Chambers, the Australian magician who has the best beer production series I’ve ever seen.
+In at 100 in the 100 Greatest Magic Tricks is Dom Chambers, the Australian magician who has the best beer production sequence I’ve ever seen.
 Occasionally magicians will produce a drink from somewhere, but Dom has taken this to the next level.
-I absolutely love this act and I think registers well with the audience.
+I absolutely love this act and it always goes down a storm with the audience.
 I mean, who wouldn’t want to be able to just magic up a beer at will?
+And then another.
+And then another….

 99) The Omni Deck – Shawn Farquhar